-The school offers athletic activities in the following areas: football, basketball, volleyball, track, crosscountry track, baseball, soccer, softball, and golf.
-Cheer, Dance, Drama, Choir, and other activities/clubs are also offered.
-Please be aware that most of these extracurriculars expect students to maintain a 2.0 GPA or a 75% cumulative average in their six main subjects, with no grade below a "D" on their report card.
+The school offers athletic activities in the following areas: football, basketball, volleyball, track, cross-country track, baseball, soccer, softball, golf, cheer, and dance.
+Drama, Choir, and other activities/clubs are also offered.
+Please be aware that most of these extracurriculars expect students to maintain a 2.0 GPA or a 70% cumulative average in their six main subjects, with no grade below a "D" on their report card.
 They must also maintain a "C" or above in Conduct in order to participate.
 Please refer to each group's particular Guidelines for more information.